SPARTA News

 - - NASA contractors Rockwell and Caterpillar worked with IBM to create what is now called IMS to help track the millions of parts needed for the Apollo rockets and spacecraft

-- - The Apollo Real-Time Operating System (RTOS), a modified version of OS/360 becomes the single operating system to support all Apollo activities - RTOS Extensions to OS/360
+- - The Apollo Real-Time Operating System (RTOS), a modified version of OS/360 becomes the single operating system to support all Apollo activities

 - - Creation of a new task dispatcher and the concept of tasks which are independent of their creator, run with their own PSW key, and wait for work, which can be queued